 In Yellowknife, we have four months of open water from June through September.
 With our 18 to 20 hour days, Great Slave Lake and hundreds of smaller lakes right on the doorstep, you can enjoy a lot of time on the water.
-Rent a canoe or kayak, windsurf on Back Bay, charter a motor boat or a sailboat.
+Rent a canoe or kayak, windsurf on Back Bay, standup paddleboard, charter a motorboat or a sailboat.
 You can go fishing with a guide, or take a dinner cruise on one of our fully equipped tour boats.
 If you have the time, take a once in a lifetime cruise to the spectacular East Arm of Great Slave Lake.

 If there ever was a place on this earth to have a canoe, surely Yellowknife is it.
 Dotted with hundreds of lakes and myriad waterways, you can go for a half hour paddle, a three-day trip or a month-long expedition, by changing direction from any one of several drop-in points.

 Please practice safe canoeing and kayaking.
 You’ll be in a remote area with few people to help you.
 Never travel alone.
 Tell someone where you are going and when you plan to return.
-Always travel with a good insect-proof shelter, rain gear, cooking gear, extra paddles and rescue equipment.
+Always travel with a good insect-proof shelter, rain gear, cooking gear, extra paddles, and rescue equipment.
 Wear a personal flotation device or lifejacket at all times.
 Our water temperatures are usually cold and hypothermia from a sudden upset is a real danger, even on the warmest days.

 Below is some more information on day and multiple day trips for either canoes or kayaks.
-For more information and place to go we suggest talking to the folks at Arctic Tern who have put together several maps of popular and not so popular routes.
+For more information and place to go, we suggest talking to the folks at Arctic Tern who have put together several maps of popular and not so popular routes.
 You can find them at mapsnwt.com.

 Day trips for experienced paddlers